rdeepak2002/web-video-chat/README.md

 <a name="part00"></a>
 ## Part 00 - Mockup and Frontend Setup
-Create a rough mockup of your web app in Figma (https://www.figma.com/)
+Goal: Create a rough mockup of your web app in Figma (https://www.figma.com/)

 Example: https://www.figma.com/file/MXK5OCYonbfN5staFvhB13/Video-Chat?node-id=0%3A1